smijsm/Perforator/README.md

 ### Prerequisites
 - IntelliJ IDEA 2025.1.2+ / Android Studio 2025.1.2+
-- Access to a Grafana Pyroscope instance (URL + optional Basic Auth)
+- API access to a Grafana Pyroscope instance or web access to the Google Cloud Profiler

 ### Installation
 1. Download the plugin from the JetBrains Plugin Repository